-- 1. Except as otherwise provided in the Plan's subrogation provisions, any injury and/or Sickness which is subject, in whole or in part, to reimbursement or recovery under any other applicable law, insurance, or contract, in the event that total medical expenses associated therewith exceed \$300 per Illness and/or injury, including, but not limited to: - a.
+- Except as otherwise provided in the Plan's subrogation provisions, any injury and/or Sickness which is subject, in whole or in part, to reimbursement or recovery under any other applicable law, insurance, or contract, in the event that total medical expenses associated therewith exceed \$300 per Illness and/or injury, including, but not limited to: - a.
 Any claim or cause of action which may accrue because of the alleged negligent conduct of any third party and/or his insurers, including any claim against the Employee's or Dependent's own insurer arising under the Uninsured Motorists Coverage provisions of a Policy of Insurance or a Homeowner's Policy issued to the Employee or Dependent; and - b.
-Any claim or cause of action which may accrue because of an event giving rise to a claim under the Workers' Compensation or liability laws of any state or of the United States; - c.
-Any claim or cause of action which may accrue because of an event giving rise to a claim under the Products Liability laws of any state. - 2.
-Hospitalization or medical or surgical treatment provided, either directly or through insurance; by: - a.
-The U. S. Government (including Medicare, except as provided in the section on Coordination of Benefits as it pertains to Medicare), or - b.
-Any state or political subdivision thereof, except under a state Medicaid Program, or as otherwise provided by law. - 3.
-Any supplies or services for bodily injury or disease provided for the insured while not under the regular care or supervision of a licensed Physician, not ordered by a licensed Physician, or for which charges were not made or required to be paid. - 4.
+Any claim or cause of action which may accrue because of an event giving rise to a claim under the Workers' Compensation or liability laws of any state or of the United States; - Any claim or cause of action which may accrue because of an event giving rise to a claim under the Products Liability laws of any state. - 2.
+Hospitalization or medical or surgical treatment provided, either directly or through insurance; by: - The U. S. Government (including Medicare, except as provided in the section on Coordination of Benefits as it pertains to Medicare), or - Any state or political subdivision thereof, except under a state Medicaid Program, or as otherwise provided by law. - Any supplies or services for bodily injury or disease provided for the insured while not under the regular care or supervision of a licensed Physician, not ordered by a licensed Physician, or for which charges were not made or required to be paid. - 4.
 Maternity expenses for other than a female Employee or the Dependent spouse of a male Employee. - 5.
-Disease or injuries as a result of War, or any Act of War, whether declared or undeclared. - 6.
-Dental care; i.e., dental x-rays, dental surgery, appliances, treatment, etc., except as provided under Dental Coverage. - 7.
-Cosmetic surgery, services, and supplies, except the repair of accidental traumatic injuries sustained while eligible under the Plan or the correction of defects due to disease occurring while eligible under the Plan. - 8.
+Disease or injuries as a result of War, or any Act of War, whether declared or undeclared. - Dental care; i.e., dental x-rays, dental surgery, appliances, treatment, etc., except as provided under Dental Coverage. - 7.
+Any treatment, procedure or surgery which is for cosmetic purposes, including charges for medical complications which arise from any cosmetic treatment, procedure or surgery, with the exception of the repair of accidental traumatic injuries sustained while eligible under the Plan or the correction of defects due to disease occurring while eligible under the Plan. - 8.
 Travel expense, whether or not recommended by a Physician, except where covered in connection with an eligible transplant procedure. - 9.
 Convalescent, custodial, sanitarium, old-age, or domiciliary care or rest cures, including room and board, with or without routine nursing care, training in personal hygiene and other forms of self-care or supervisory care by a Doctor for you or your Dependent who is mentally or physically disabled as a result of retarded development or body infirmity, or who is not under specific medical, surgical, or psychiatric treatment to reduce his disability to the extent necessary to enable him to live outside an institution providing care.